-Incentives to collusion and potential for joint dominance are higher when products are homogeneous, similar or are perceived to be similar.
-This is because it is more difficult to punish the rival, and even a significant reduction in price might still leave the deviant firm with a positive demand.
-In these situations competition will be on price, because of the absence of non-price differences.
+Incentives for collusion and potential for joint dominance are may operate in different directions when products are homogeneous, similar or are perceived to be similar.
+If products are differentiated it would be more difficult to punish the rival, and even a significant reduction in price might still leave the deviant firm with a positive demand but at the same time the deviation would also be less profitable.

 The approach taken in relation to criterion A.8 is applicable here.